LinkedIn has 1 billion profiles. Your next 50 customers are in there somewhere.

 That’s a 10% response rate on a hand-picked list.
 Which means the hand-picking isn’t working.

-After watching how dozens of founders actually search for leads on our platform — and where they get stuck — I’ve mapped out what works at each budget level.
-Free LinkedIn, Sales Navigator, and AI-powered enrichment.
+After watching how dozens of founders actually search for leads on our platform — and analyzing 74 real prospecting conversations — I’ve mapped out what works at each budget level.
+Free LinkedIn, Boolean search, Sales Navigator, AI enrichment, and outreach templates.
 The right approach depends on how many leads you need and how niche your ICP is.

 Most founders jump straight to Sales Navigator without realizing how much free LinkedIn can do.
 Here’s what’s available without paying anything: